Featured image of post Your First Terraform Project on Azure: A Step-by-Step Guide

 1. In your project directory, create a new file named main.tf.

-2. Open this file in your favorite text editor (remember that snazzy VS Code setup we did earlier?).
+2. Open this file in your favorite text editor (Visual Studio Code is a great choice, as we set it up in the previous article).

 Configuring the Azure Provider